Last updated on February 10, 2025

 Consumers are price aware

-Many retailers gave lower discounts during the peak season compared to the year before.
-According to Google, in Q4 2020 the average discount of products was 14% while in Q4 2021 the average discount dropped to 9%.
-This year companies might offer an even lower discount.
+Many retailers offered lower discounts during the peak season compared to previous years.
+According to Google, in Q4 2020 the average discount of products was 14% while in Q4 2021 the average discount dropped to 9%. his year, discounts could be even lower.
 As a digital marketing manager it is something to keep an eye on as the price of your products has a huge impact on the performance of shopping ads and performance max campaigns.

-That being said, it is important to monitor the prices of your competitors during the peak season, especially if they offer the same products.
+With this in mind, it is important to monitor the prices of your competitors during the peak season, especially if they offer the same products.
+Staying competitive on pricing can make a significant difference in how your ads perform.

 Monitoring competitor prices